mk4001/Tru-Control/README.md

 ---

+## Documentation

+- 📦 Installation: see INSTALLATION.md
+- ⚡ Quick Start: see Quick Start
+- 🛠 Troubleshooting: see docs/TROUBLESHOOTING.md

+---

 ## Final Notes

 If you enjoy experimenting with open-source projects, vehicle electronics, and practical DIY solutions, Tru-Control aims to provide a solid and extensible foundation.